adelevie/508/dhs.md

 D. Programming code or other confusing elements are revealed on the page [22(d), B22]

-# 12 WEB: FRAMES
+# 12 Web: Frames

 A. A frame's Title or Name is non-descriptive [22(i), B23]

 B. An iframe's Title or Name is non-descriptive [22(i), B23]

-# 13 WEB: REPETITIVE CONTENT AND LINKS
+# 13 Web: Repetitive Content And Links

 A. There is no method to skip repetitive content [22(o), B5]